Blessed in Hebrew: The Word “Baruch”

 So, let’s strip these foreign-sounding words of their extravagance and take a closer look at what a blessing is and what it isn’t.
 Are we all blessed or is it only for the privileged?

-Every Jewish prayer starts with words “Baruch Ata Adonai” – blessed are You, our Lord.
-To welcome someone into your home you say already at the door, Blessed are you who have arrived (Baruch Haba).
+Almost every Jewish prayer, excluding the Shema, starts with the words “Baruch Ata Adonai” “…ברוך אתה יי”– Blessed are You, our Lord.
+To welcome someone into your home you say already at the door, Blessed is the one who comes (Baruch Haba).

 Why God Blesses Us